Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Methodology

 To predict the relative permeability for the whole core images, we need to define the porosity, permeability, capillary pressure, and relative permeability for each microporosity phase.
 With the segmented images, We define the porosity and capillary pressure curve for each phase by performing gradient-based regression against experimental data, following the scenarios detailed below.
 Note that both algorithms ran in seconds on an Intel(R) Xeon(R) Gold 6430 64-core CPU.

-After the porosity and capillary pressure model regression, the porosity of the whole core from the simulation is 0.346, while the experimental results are 0.347.
-The fitted capillary pressure is compared against MICP data until the residual wetting phase saturation is reached at around 0.55 during the core-flooding experiment, shown in Figure \ref{fig:Case_study_MalaysianCarbonate_Pc_regressionr_results}.
+After the porosity and capillary pressure model regression, the porosity of the whole core from the simulation is 0.346, while the experimental result is 0.347.
+The fitted capillary pressure is compared against MICP data until the residual wetting phase saturation is reached at around 0.55, which was obtained during the core-flooding experiment, shown in Figure \ref{fig:Case_study_MalaysianCarbonate_Pc_regressionr_results}.

 We define the permeability and relative permeability models of microporosity phases in a data-driven way.
-Shown in Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define}, we crop and segment the high-resolution images (Swiss Light Source, $1000\times 2200\times 2970$ with voxel size of $165\; nm$) from an analogous sample in the same formation into 120 binary sub-images with a dimension of $600^3$.
-PNM simulations with xpm (contact angle $45^o$) were performed on each of the sub-images to establish both porosity-permeability relationship (Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} c) and relative permeability range (Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} d).
-For permeability, we adjusted the pore-throat sizes of binary cube images to get a reasonable power law function fitting (dashed black curve) to both PNM simulation results and cm-scale core sample experimental measurements.
+As shown in Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define}, we crop and segment the high-resolution images (ESRF France, $1000\times 2200\times 2970$ with voxel size of $165\,\mathrm{nm}$, \citep{yong2024multiscale}) from an analogous sample in the same formation into 120 binary sub-images with a dimension of $600^3$ (Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} b).
+PNM simulations with XPM (contact angle $45^o$) were performed on each of the sub-images to establish both porosity-permeability relationship (Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} c) and relative permeability range (Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} d).
+For permeability, we adjusted the pore-throat sizes of binary cube images to obtain a reasonable power law function fit (dashed black curve) between PNM simulation results and cm-scale core sample experimental measurements.
 This is done iteratively to ensure that the permeability bounds encompass both data.
 The established power law relationship and associated bounds are then used in multi-scale simulations, where permeability values are assigned to each microporosity phase based on its porosity.
 Accordingly, the permeability estimated from the multi-scale simulation is 544 mD, while the experimental measurement of the whole core is 547 mD.

 The relative permeability model used in this study is Lomeland-Ebeltoft-Thomas (LET) model \citep{lomeland2005new}, which is defined as

 where $L_w$, $E_w$, and $T_w$ are parameters for wetting phase relative permeability, and $L_n$, $E_n$, and $T_n$ are parameters for non-wetting phase relative permeability.
 As such, we can define the parameter prior distributions for the relative permeability models used in ESMDA by defining the distribution of these six parameters.
 LET model is used for relative permeability curve modeling because it matches better with data compared to other models, e.g., the Brooks-Corey type model \citep{bo2023impact}.
 As shown in Figure \ref{fig:Case_study_MalaysianCarbonate_Poro-Perm_LET_range_define} d, to estimate the prior ranges for the LET model parameters, we plot the PNM simulation results as light gray curves.
 By fitting the LET model to the upper and lower envelopes of these PNM results, we calculated the parameter ranges presented in Table \ref{Table LET_parameter_ranges}.